ProjectAJ14/ProjectAJ14/README.md

 - 👨🏾‍💻 I'm currently working as Tech Lead Flutter Developer at NonStop io Technologies</span>
 - 🌱 I’m currently learning Swift</span>
-- 🔥 2022 Goals - Create a youtube channel
 - ❤️ I love to travel and code.
 - ⚡ “The more I learn, the more I realize how much I don't know.”
  ― Albert Einstein